cncf/tag-contributor-strategy/website/content/resources/newsletters/2023-09-20-ProjectNewsletter.md

+---
-Cloud Native Project Monthly (CNPM) September 2023
+title: Cloud Native Project Monthly (CNPM) September 2023
+---

-September 20, 2023
+## September 20, 2023

 In this Edition:
 ## Updates from the Blog